 While academic freedom caries with it a responsibility, expression should not be subject to prior censorship and restrictions should be reserved for grievous violations of the law or academic standards.
 Such restrictions should be enforced only after a clearly defined due process procedure and based on clearly stated criteria.
 Within the academic sector the final judgment should rest with a body dominated by faculty who enjoy the protection of tenure.

-The Academic Council recognizes the need for academic departments to have primary control of their laboratory and computing equipment.
+Academic departments have primary control of and responsibility for their laboratory and computing equipment.

 Privacy and Faculty Office Space: